 May 15, 2007

-Many people have asked “What is this Spark competition?”
-“Why are so many designers–and just ordinary folks–excited about this?”
+Many people have asked “What is the Spark competition?”
+“Why are so many designers—and just ordinary folks

 Some even ask, “Why do we need another competition–there are so many already?”
 “Why should we care?”

-So we assembled a brilliant Advisory Council of designers, architects and experts.
-Over the months that followed we had many meeting and discussions.
+We assembled a brilliant Advisory Council of designers, architects, educators and experts.

 THE SPARK MOTTO IS “ONE FOR ALL”

-Spark became a competition and community for all types of designers, and all levels of skill.
+Spark is a competition and community for all types of designers.

-We included every discipline—graphic design, product design, interface design, architecture and so on.
+We include every discipline—graphic design, product design, interface design, architecture and many others.

-We support creativity at all levels, from non-professionals to the highest professional.
+We support creativity at all levels, from students to the highest-level professional.